Apple’s 3D Touch & iOS app development

 So what does 3D Touch mean for Mobile App Development in the Tech space?
 Let’s think this through…

-We are seeing the big companies like Facebook, Instagram, and Amazon show short cuts, or sneak peeks, into their apps.
-For instance, if you want a short cut to update your status, just use 3D touch, and you’ll get a short cut to update your status.
+We are seeing the big companies like Facebook, Instagram, and Amazon show short cuts into their app development.
+For instance, by using 3D touch, you’ll get a short cut to update your status.
 Our clients should start thinking about what type of short cuts they’d like to offer their user base.
 Our peer-to-peer clients should consider a short cut to order services, our music clients should consider a shortcut to go to their favorite radio station, etc.

 But then consider the gamification elements.
 You’re playing a video game, and you come to a closed door.
 A soft push opens it gently – a hard push slams it open.
 What’s behind the door?
 Do different things happen based on your decision – maybe you alert an enemy to your presence, or not?
 Or maybe you press the screen harder, and your character on screen fires a different weapon then the one you were firing before – all without ever having to remove your finger from the trigger.
 You’re playing a game of Darts – the harder you push the screen, the further you throw the dart.